 Often remembered for its extremely important and significant role in ship building, Dundee has an interesting history and is often described as being famous for its ‘three j’s’ namely jute, jam and journalism.
 Jute mills were especially common in the latter part of the nineteenth century.
-The jam reference, or rather marmalade, refers to the idea of marmalade being introduced with Keiller’s marmalade, which was then exported on a large scale.
+The jam reference refers to the idea of marmalade being introduced with Keiller’s marmalade, which was then exported on a large scale.
 The journalism part is because of a large and well regarded publishing firm which is still there well over a century later.
-Of course, Dundee has a much more varied past with colourful stories of sieges and wars which span the centuries.
+Of course, Dundee has a much more varied past with colourful stories of sieges and wars which span throughout the centuries.

-Dundee has remained proud of its culture and is successfully transforming and regenerating the waterfront costing around one billion pounds and which has seen investment and business boost the economy.
+Dundee has remained proud of its culture and is successfully transforming and regenerating the Waterfront costing around one billion pounds and which has seen investment and businesses boost the economy.
 The arrival of the highly acclaimed and much anticipated design attraction, the Victoria and Albert Museum, has roused much interest.
 Tourism is popular and visitors can choose from exploring the nearby areas with its rich tapestries of castles, abbeys, waterfalls, forests, mountainous regions, unspoilt beaches, amazing opportunities to watch wildlife and of course the assortment of both traditional and modern restaurants, pubs and cafes and wonderful accommodation and interesting shops.

 If you’re looking for a new career in Dundee, we recommend attending our Dundee Careers Fair!
 Our career fair will offer candidates from all backgrounds, experience and education levels the opportunity to speak to representatives from an abundance of local employers.
 Book a ticket today!